-In addition to the remote camera monitoring and telemetry data, MOTI has committed to providing roadkill data from the WARS database on how many road-killed animals are picked up to so we can assess reductions in collisions following mitigation.
+In addition to the remote camera monitoring and telemetry data, MOTT has committed to providing roadkill data from the WARS database on how many road-killed animals are picked up to so we can assess reductions in collisions following mitigation.
 Roadkill records from WARS represent our best estimate of animal vehicle collisions (and therefore risks to motorist safety) occurring along Highway 3.
-Currently, only 2 km of highway has been protected by fencing and not enough time passed since it's construction (finished Nov 2022), to begin assessing roadkill reductions.
-In addition, the WARS data is not in a state where it can be used for such analyses due to lags in updating datbases and data accurracy issues, but we expect more WARS data to become available for our next report.
-Once data are available and accuracy is confirmed we will begin analyzing these reductions.

-Assessment of roadkill reductions will be done by comparing roadkill rates before and after mitigation within the fenced area and adjacent unfenced areas to assess the effect of fencing on reducing collisions while controlling for changes in collision rates due to changing animal population abundance, annual behaviour due to weather, etc.
+Currently, 4.2 km of highway has been protected by fencing.
+Assessment of roadkill reductions is done by comparing roadkill rates before and after mitigation within the fenced area and adjacent unfenced areas to assess the effect of fencing on reducing collisions while controlling for changes in collision rates due to changing animal population abundance, annual behaviour due to weather, etc.